 - A1.
 The Project, Integrated Waste Management Facility (IWMF), is a Designated Project under the Environmental Impact Assessment Ordinance (Cap.
 499) (EIAO) and is currently governed by a Further Environmental Permit (FEP No. FEP-01/429/2012/A) for the construction and operation of the Project. - A2.
 In accordance with the Updated Environmental Monitoring and Audit (EM&A) Manual for the Project, EM&A works for marine water quality, noise, waste management and ecology should be carried out by Environmental Team (ET), Acuity Sustainability Consulting Limited (ASCL), during the construction phase of the Project. - A3.
-This is the 61st Monthly EM&A Report, prepared by ASCL, for the Project summarizing the monitoring results and audit findings of the EM&A programme at and around Shek Kwu Chau (SKC) during the reporting period from 1 July to 31 July 2023.
+This is the 21st Quarterly EM&A Report, prepared by ASCL, for the Project summarizing and concluding the monitoring results and audit findings of the EM&A programme at and around Shek Kwu Chau (SKC) during the reporting period from 1 July 2023 to 30 September 2023. - A4.
+The EM&A works for construction noise, water quality, construction waste, coral, marine mammal and White-Bellied Sea Eagle (WBSE) were conducted during the reporting period in accordance with the Updated EM&A Manual. - A5.
+Weekly site inspections of the construction works were carried out by ET to audit the mitigation measures implementation status.
+Monthly joint site inspections were carried out by ET and IEC. - A6.
+As confirmed with Contractor and Project Supervising Officer, no marine construction work will be carried out from March to December 2023 tentatively.
+An updated EM&A arrangement to propose the temporary suspension of water quality and line-transect monitoring from March to December 2023 was submitted to EPD on 21 March 2023.
+EPD advised no comment on the updated EM&A arrangement on 29 March 2023.
+The water quality and line-transect monitoring were then temporarily suspended from 30 March 2023 onward.
+A two-week advance notice will be made by the Contractor prior to resumption of marine construction works.
+The water quality monitoring and line-transection monitoring will be resumed upon the resumption of marine construction works with updated EM&A schedule within one day after receiving the notification from contractor. - A7.
+One complaint was received by the Environmental Protection Department on 05 September 2023 and referred to the ET and IEC on 06 September 2023.
+The complaints were related to alleged discharge of effluent near the shore of artificial island After the investigation, the leakage of muddy water was induced by the damaged geotextile at caisson 7.
+The damaged geotextile had been repaired immediately and no further leakage was reported or observed afterwards.